nai-kon/PlaySK-Midi-PianoRoll-Image-Converter/README.md

 # Support Tracker Bar

 * 88-note
+* Ampico A/B

-Currently 88-Note tracker bar is supported.
-In the future, more tracker bars will supported such as 65-note, Aeolian 176-note, Ampico, Duo-Art, etc.
+In the future, more tracker bars will supported such as 65-note, Aeolian 176-note, Duo-Art, etc.

-Since the program supports 100 holes of output, it can actually convert Ampico and Duo-Art e-roll MIDI as well, but the expression holes will be misaligned.
-On the other hand, Welte has all same hole size and offset and it will be converted correctly with 88-note tracker bar.

 # Tips